 In a large saucepan, combine the ground beef and onion.
-Brown over medium heat until the ground beef is browned and you can see via the onions.
-Once browned, eliminate the pan from heat and drain.
+Brown over medium heat until the ground beef is browned and you can see through the onions.
+Once browned, remove the pan from heat and drain.
 Add basil, oregano, garlic powder, tomato paste, tomato sauce and water to the pan with the ground beef.
 Stir the ingredients until evenly mixed and return the pan to the heat.
 Bring the pan to a boil, then reduce the heat and let simmer for 10 minutes.

 Place a 1/2 –cup of sauce in the bottom of the pan you prepared earlier.
 Cover the sauce with a layer of lasagna noodles (uncooked).
 Then add 1/3 of the remaining sauce, 1/3 cup of cottage cheese, and 1 cup of mozzarella cheese.
 Continue building layers in that fashion until all of the ingredients have been used.
 Cover the pan with aluminum foil and place it in the preheated oven.
 Bake for 80 minutes, or until the noodles are soft and the top layer of cheese has been lightly browned.
 Serve immediately.